StackVista/stackstate-docs/use/problem-analysis/problem_investigation.md

 ## Overview

-Unhealthy components in a view are grouped into [problems](about-problems.md) based on how they are connected in the topology.
+Unhealthy components in a view are grouped into [problems](about-problems.md) based on how they're connected in the topology.
 When StackState identifies a problem, this will be reported in the right panel under **Problems**.

 * The **View summary** and **Subview summary** tabs give an overview of problems based on the components impacted in the current view or subview.
 * The **Component details** tab lists all problems that involve the selected component.